Saint Jhn

-Carlos St. John Phillips (born August 26, 1986), known professionally as Saint Jhn (stylized as SAINt JHN; pronounced "Saint John"), is a Guyanese-American rapper and singer.
+Carlos St. John Phillips (born August 26, 1986), known professionally as Saint Jhn (stylized as SAINt JHN; pronounced "Saint John"), is an American and Guyanese rapper and singer.

-He is best known for the 2019 remix to his 2016 song "Roses".
-The remix, produced by Kazakh DJ Imanbek, peaked within the top five of the US Billboard Hot 100 and topped the charts in Australia, Canada, the Netherlands, Ireland, New Zealand, and the United Kingdom.
-It served as lead single for his third studio album, While the World Was Burning (2020).
-Prior, he signed with L.A.
+Saint Jhn signed with L.A.
 Reid's label Hitco to release his first two albums, Collection One (2018) and Ghetto Lenny's Love Songs (2019).
+He rose in fame in 2019 for the remix to his 2016 song "Roses", produced by Kazakh DJ Imanbek, which peaked within the top five of the US Billboard Hot 100 and topped international charts.
+It served as lead single for his third studio album, While the World Was Burning (2020), certified gold by RIAA, followed by his fourth album Festival Season (2025).

-He has written songs for artists including Kanye West, Jidenna, Usher, Hoodie Allen, and Kiesza, among others.
+In 2019, Saint Jhn collaborated on the track "Brown Skin Girl" on Beyoncé's record and visual project The Lion King: The Gift, winning a BET Awards, two NAACP Image Awards and a Soul Train Music Awards.
+Through his career, Saint Jhn has written songs for several artists including Jidenna, Usher, Hoodie Allen, and Kiesza, being nominated at the 64th Annual Grammy Awards for his writing contribution on Kanye West's studio album Donda.
 He is a founding member of the music collective Gødd Complexx.

 Early life

-Phillips was born in Brooklyn, New York City, but raised in Georgetown, Guyana.
-Growing up, he split his time in three-year intervals between Guyana and the East New York neighborhood of Brooklyn.
+Carlos St. John Phillips was born on August 26, 1986 in Brooklyn.
+Growing up, he split his time in three-year intervals between Georgetown, Guyana and the East New York neighborhood of Brooklyn.
 He began creating music when he was twelve years old and was inspired by his older brother, who would rap in the neighborhood with friends.
-He wrote his first song in his first year of high school while living in Guyana.
+He wrote his first song during his first year of high school while living in Guyana.